sohannaik7/sohannaik7/README.md

 - 👋 Hi, I’m @sohannaik7
 - 👀 I’m interested in ... learning new languages, and working with them.
 - 🌱 I’m currently learning ...
 MCA ---> in ML and AI--->working on GOLANG
 - 💞️ I’m looking to collaborate on ...
-GOlang and Python
+GOlang, Python, RASA platform, and AWS
 - 📫 How to reach me ... hsanik23@gmail.com--->ping me here.

 <!---